Build Keyless Apps by Extending Native AWS Identity

 As long as there is a cloud-native way for services to prove their identity and an encryption/decryption service, your apps can be made keyless over there.

-To be notified when keyless secret management is available for the cloud you’re on, follow us on Twitter!
+To be notified when keyless secrets management is available for the cloud you’re on, follow us on Twitter!